holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/04_drawing_lines/lesson_plan.md

     - Set/get pixel
 - Loops in PythoShop
     - Why loops useful?
+    - Show `loops.py`
 - Class filter
-    - Create a border
+    - Create a picture half-filled with a given color
-    - First do one pixel border than multi-pixel border
+    - First do bottom-half filled with color
+    - Then do top-half filled with color
 - Start assignment

+### Homework

+- Finish `Drawing Lines Worksheet`

+### Possible Extensions

+- Various teachers in use GoogleDocs to automatically get/greade students work
+    - I find it more trouble than it's worth
+    - If you do want to do this then:
     - Before end of class, have students:
         - Create GoogleDrive folder via website
         - Share folder with me
         - Close out out `vscode`
         - Log into GoogleDrive on Desktop/laptop
         - Navigate to new folder in GoogleDrive
         - Drag `PythoShop` to GoogleDrive folder
         - Reopen `vscode` from that location

-### Homework

-- Finish `Drawing Lines Worksheet`
-- TIL entry on TBD